sherlockblaze/all_knowledge_review/knowledge/algorithms/combat/doc/SearchInTwoDimensionalArray.md

 ##### Code

-In the code, I simulated a two-dimensional array with a one-dimensional array, see the [code](../search_in_two_dimensional_array.h) for specific calculations.
+In the code, I simulated a two-dimensional array with a one-dimensional array, see specific calculations from the code: [C Version](../code/c/search_in_two_dimensional_array.h).